spennell/JRDevopsInterview/README.md

 ### Containers

-Create the following containers based on the provided source code. **Bonus if done using multi-stage builds**.
+Create the following containers based on the provided source code. **Bonus if done using multi stage builds**.
 Reference the bin/build.sh script for a hint.

 **Recommendations:** A solution that has been tested uses the `python:3.10.9-slim-bullseye` docker image.